How a high school dropout went from being a massage therapist to an MIT robotics engineer working at McKinsey and Pixar

-Q. And maybe that’s part of the “secret sauce” to a lot of the creativity you see in Pixar films.
+Q. Maybe that’s part of the “secret sauce” to the creativity in Pixar films?

 A. I think so, because when you get that much positive tension, there is a lot of creative energy generated, and I think that is evident in the movies we make.

-Q. What do you find most exciting about your current role, and what do you most wish you could change?
+Q. What is most exciting about your role, and what do you most wish you could change?